Wednesday, November 27, 2013

 Book early

 Haven't booked your holiday travel yet?
 It's time to stop waiting and call your local travel agent today to start booking.
 For the Christmas holiday; book sooner rather than later, particularly if you require very specific travel dates or times.
 With the current state of the airline industry, it is never too early to book your holiday travel flights.
 While many of the best deals are probably already gone, be prepared to be flexible with dates and flight times.
+When having your travel agent book your flights make sure they have planned enough layover time in case of inclement weather and delays.

 Leave early.